 2/1.7/3.3.1 In-band sharing between the systems operating in the aeronautical mobile satellite (route) service and systems operating in the aeronautical mobile (route) service.

-ICAO has outlined that even though AM(R)S and AMS(R)S would represent two different radiocommunication services within the frequency band 117.975-137 MHz, the same on-board cockpit avionics system (for air traffic control (ATC) VHF communications) would be used for ground and satellite communications.
+AM(R)S and AMS(R)S would represent two different radiocommunication services within the frequency band 117.975-137 MHz, the same on-board cockpit avionics system (for air traffic control (ATC) VHF communications) would be used for ground and satellite communications.
 Indeed, AMS(R)S would not correspond to a new aeronautical application but would relay VHF communications operating under the AM(R)S over oceanic and remote areas, without modification to aircraft equipment.
 AMS(R)S would therefore not trigger new compatibility issue with aircraft system.

-ICAO position is that if there is any potential interference between AM(R)S and AMS(R)S, it would be resolved by the ICAO through conventional frequency planning exercise, assigning frequencies to the satellite system over interested regions, to ensure compatibility between ground and satellite facilities.
-Therefore, from an ICAO perspective there is no need to perform a comprehensive compatibility study between these two different services, that cover the same system on-board the aircraft.
+If there is any potential interference between AM(R)S and AMS(R)S, it would be resolved by the ICAO through conventional frequency planning exercise, assigning frequencies to the satellite system over interested regions, to ensure compatibility between ground and satellite facilities.
+Therefore there is no need to perform a comprehensive sharing study between these two different services, that cover the same system on-board the aircraft.
 Both are technically similar services as the same on-board cockpit avionics system (for ATC VHF communications) would be used for ground and satellite communications.

 2/1.7/3.3.2 Adjacent band compatibility between systems operating in the aeronautical mobile satellite (route) service above 117.975 MHz and systems operating in the aeronautical radionavigation service below 117.975 MHz

-Similarly, ICAO has outlined that there is also no need to perform a comprehensive compatibility study between the AMS(R)S and ARNS.
 The same frequency planning and coordination works on-going within ICAO will be performed to ensure compatibility between AMS(R)S and ARNS.

-2/1.7/3.3.3 Adjacent band compatibility with non-ICAO services above 137 MHz
+2/1.7/3.3.3 Adjacent band compatibility with other services above 137 MHz

 Although a possible new primary AMS(R)S allocation within the frequency band 117.975-137 MHz would be in both directions (Earth-to-space and space-to-Earth) compatibility studies only need to be conducted with respect to AMS(R)S (space-to-Earth) as the Earth-to-space transmissions occur already.
 This is because transmitting earth stations in the AMS(R)S (Earth-to-space) would correspond to the AM(R)S aircraft station that is already in place.

 Characteristics and protection criteria have been received for systems operating above 137 MHz in the mobile satellite service (space-to-Earth), the space operation service (space-to-Earth), the space research service (space-to-Earth), and the meteorological satellite service (space-to-Earth).
-Compatibility studies are on-going, on the one hand in relation to AMS(R)S voice application and voice-like application in the frequency band 117.975-136 MHz, and on the other hand in relation to AMS(R)S VDL Mode 2 application in the frequency band 136-137 MHz, and require further discussions.
+Compatibility studies are on-going, to investigate the AMS(R)S voice application and voice-like application in the frequency band 117.975-136 MHz and the AMS(R)S VDL Mode 2 application in the frequency band 136-137 MHz, which requires further discussions.

 – For AMS(R)S operating in the sub band 117.975-136 MHz: